Original Collages

 digital

 Vintage pin-up gals in swimsuits lounge in a surreal desert dreamscape where the sand and rocky dunes meet a rainbow-colored nebula in the sky.
 A disco ball hovers like a second moon.
-There's no deeper meaning to this.
-It was one of my first digital collages and it was just fun to create and explore the possibilities.

 Remote Viewing (2022)